LucyHeath/Lay-by/README.md

     const { email, password } = req.body
     // check email on the req.body against the collection to see if there's a matching document const userToLogin = await User.findOne({ email: email })
-    //Check to see if user has been found & password match
+    // check to see if user has been found & password match
-    //Passing password entered to the custom function we created in user schema if (!userToLogin || !userToLogin.validatePassword(password)) {
+    // passing password entered to the custom function we created in user schema if (!userToLogin || !userToLogin.validatePassword(password)) {
       throw new Unauthorised()
     }